Earthworm: Digestive system

 The gut of the earthworm is a straight tube that extends from the worm's mouth to its anus.
 It is differentiated into an alimentary canal and associated glands which are embedded in the wall of the alimentary canal itself.
 The alimentary canal consists of a mouth, buccal cavity (generally running through the first one or two segments of the earthworm), pharynx (running generally about four segments in length), esophagus, crop, gizzard (usually), and intestine.

 Food enters at the mouth.
 The pharynx acts as a suction pump; its muscular walls draw in food.
 In the pharynx, the pharyngeal glands secrete mucus.
-Food moves into the esophagus, where calcium (from the blood and ingested from previous meals) is pumped in to maintain proper blood calcium levels in the blood and food pH.
+Food moves into the esophagus, where calcium (from the blood and ingested from previous meals) is pumped in through calciferous glands to maintain proper blood calcium levels and pH in the blood and food, although more recent studies point to a role of calciferous glands in CO2 regulation through the excretion of stable calcite crystals.
 From there the food passes into the crop and gizzard.
 In the gizzard, strong muscular contractions grind the food with the help of mineral particles ingested along with the food.
 Once through the gizzard, food continues through the intestine for digestion.

-The intestine secretes pepsin to digest proteins, amylase to digest polysaccharides, cellulase to digest cellulose, and lipase to digest fats.
-Earthworms use, in addition to the digestive proteins, a class of surface active compounds called drilodefensins, which help digest plant material.
+The earthworm intestine harbours pepsin to digest proteins, amylase to digest polysaccharides, cellulase to digest cellulose, and lipase to digest fats, but not all these enzymes are produced by the earthorms themselves, depending on species.
+Earthworms use, in addition to the digestive proteins, a class of surface active compounds called drilodefensins, which help digest plant material by counteracting the inhibitory effects of polyphenols on earthworm gut enzymes.
 Instead of being coiled like a mammalian intestine, in the earthworm's intestine a large mid-dorsal, tongue-like fold is present, called a typhlosole, with many folds running along its length, increasing its surface area to increase nutrient absorption.
-The intestine has its own pair of muscle layers like the body, but in reverse order—an inner circular layer within an outer longitudinal layer.
+The intestine has its own pair of muscle layers like the body, but in reverse order: an inner circular layer within an outer longitudinal layer.